ASurtaev/dklass/README.md

 # dklass
-Game about our school class on python3 using PySimpleGui
+Game about our school class on python3 by me and my classmate ;) Using PySimpleGui